If you have lost your timid cat, we have good news and bad news.

 - Make sure your contact details are up to date on their microchip record and report them as ‘lost’ to their microchip company

-- If you don’t find them on your own property, prepare your search plan and information you’ll need to show neighbours when doorknocking
+- Prepare your search plan and information you’ll need to show neighbours when doorknocking

 - Doorknock neighbours and ask permission to search their properties